As You Get Older, You Realize Some Battles Aren’t Worth Fighting

 Don't bend over backwards for things or people that aren't worth fighting for.
-We should only fight for things that bring happiness into our lives, and not things that other people force us to do.
+We should only fight for things that bring happiness into our lives.

 As time goes by, we realize that some battles are just not worth fighting.
-We give up on many conversations, on dreams we had in our youth and even on certain people.
+We give up on many conversations, on the dreams we had in our youth, and even on certain people.

 Instead of viewing these facts as losses, we should see them for what they really are: things that we put a lot of hope into, but then realize that they were, in fact, not worth fighting for.